DanielMilutinovic/DanielMilutinovic.github.io/README.md

 The display will be replaced with a higher resolution 320 x 480 colour display.

-Visit the forum below and sign up!
+Visit the forum below and sign up (please wait, forum should be set up in about a day).

 [mycalculator forum](https://groups.io/g/mycalculator)